mikailaliyev/calculator/README.md

 # Calculator

-A simple calculator for sequence of operations where the math operators' precedence doesn't matter so you can do your calculations on a row.
+A simple calculator for sequence of operations where the math operators' precedence doesn't matter so you can do your calculations in a row.

 ###Tasks